omifounder/ASR-Hinglish-Code-Mixed/lean-mhubert/README.md

 **Goal:** Produce initial discrete units for HuBERT using shallow acoustic features.

 - Features:
-  - MFCCs or log-Mel filterbanks (25 ms window, 10 ms hop), as in HuBERT.[web:289][web:295]
+  - MFCCs or log-Mel filterbanks (25 ms window, 10 ms hop), as in the original HuBERT setup.
 - Sampling:
   - Sample frames from all three languages with per-language caps (e.g., up to N hours per language).
 - Clustering:
-  - Use **FAISS IVF k-means** on all sampled frames to obtain K clusters (K≈100–200).
+  - Use FAISS IVF k-means on all sampled frames to obtain K clusters (K≈100–200).
-  - FAISS allows clustering and label assignment at mHuBERT-like scale with manageable memory and runtime, as demonstrated in the mHuBERT‑147 work.[web:233][web:270][web:380]
+  - FAISS allows clustering and label assignment at scale with manageable memory and runtime.
 - Label assignment:
   - For every frame in the training set, assign a discrete label 0..K‑1.
   - Store labels as compressed arrays with consistent alignment to frames.